denten-books/plain-text/main.md

 widely-discussed piece for the Los Angeles book review.
 "Algorithms have replaced laws of human nature, the vital distinction being that nobody can read them," he concludes [@marche_literature_2012].
-But although a number of prominent voices (that include Stphen Hawkins, Catherine Hayles, and Elon Musk) have independently echoed Marche's concern about algorithmic alterity, his insistance on the elision of the subject does not strictly hold true for all human agents.
-Somebody can read the algorithms.
-That somebody is just not a reader or a writer in the scence Marche unerstands them, or in Kittler's sense when he writes "BYPASSING READERS AND WRITERS."
-The question then becomes not one of alterity (as laws are always alterior to an individual), but one of legibility.
+But although a number of prominent voices (that include Stephen Hawkins, Catherine Hayles, and Elon Musk) have independently echoed Marche's metaphysical concern about algorithmic alterity, his insistence on the elision of the subject does not strictly hold true in the practice of writing and reading algorithms.
+But such writing and reading entails forms of literacy beyond Marche's "handmade insight."
+The question then becomes not one of alterity (as laws are always extraneous to an individual), but one of legibility.
 An algorithmic regime redraws lines of human agency, influence, and prestige, moving power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
-It is vital then to expand our notions of human literacy to include these emerging ways of creating alterior reglements.
+It is vital then to expand notions of human literacy to include the ability to read, write, and comprehend algorithms.

 We are accustomed to think of modern computing as a pinnacle of calculating, computational devices.
-That is the story the reader gets in Kittler's media history and in David Golumbia's provacotive *Cultural Logic of Computation.*
-The cultural logic of computation inevitably leads to a bleak vision of of Johanna Drucker calls "mathesis," the triumph of deterministic quantification over indeterminate, anti-positivist forces of the humanities.
+That is the story the reader gets in Marche's essay, in Kittler's media history, and in David Golumbia's provocative *Cultural Logic of Computation.* The cultural logic of computation inevitably leads to a bleak vision of of Johanna Drucker calls "mathesis," the triumph of deterministic quantification over indeterminate, anti-positivist forces of the humanities.
 The historical links between computation and the military industrial complex cannot be denied.
 But the links are contingent rather than necessary connections.
 In moving towards a notion of critical computing, we are able to draw on a multiplicity of historical practices that suggest an alternative mode of engagement with the computational environment, one in which literature has plenty to say.

 ### 2.2 Content and Control